There is an option now on your profile page

 - Firefly was a dead-then-resurrected-then-dead series which wasn't able to put out a full season before its final-and-actual cancellation.
 Some closure was given to the story of River and the Academy with the movie Serenity, by which time Joss Whedon was certain it would not be revived.

 - Chappelle's Show when Dave couldn't handle the fame and pressure after the success of the first two seasons.
-He literally walked out on the production of the third even when Comedy Central offered a bigger paycheck.
+He literally walked out on the production of the third even after Comedy Central offered a bigger paycheck.
+He's rarely been seen in public since.

 - The Sarah Jane Adventures ended halfway through Series Five following the death of star Elisabeth Sladen (the production team weren't willing to replace her or carry on without her).